 Backlinks are links from third party websites to your website.
 These are less within your control and you have to work to earn these links.
 You can do this by publishing content that positions you as a thought leader in your space, by publishing content that ranks on the first page of Google, and you can increase backlinks with an active strategy to request them.

 What’s most important regarding backlinks at the time of a website redesign is to identify who is currently linking to you and ensure you maintain backlinks that are valuable to you.
 A website redesign that loses quality backlinks can have a negative impact on your website’s ranking and traffic.

 Content is the second setup in the website redesign process.
 Content is often the biggest hidden cost of a website redesign.
 So often people think the cost drivers will be in design and development.
-This is true in part, but the content should equate for about one third of your website redesign cost and time.
+This is true in part, but the content should equate for about one-third of your website redesign cost and time.
 The cost related to content will in-part depend on how much of your content will be new versus repurposed content.